eszuszu/imbui/README.md

 ## Imbui Core
 The core package provides an opinionated base for rapid development.
 It focuses on streamlined component registration, lifecycle management, and built-in dependency injection.
 The detailed API reference is a work in progress and will be available shortly.

-### HTML Custom Elements
-This section will detail how `imbui` leverages the web native custom element suite of APIs, such as shadowRoot, adoptedStylesheets, and others, to create encapsulated, reusable components.

 ### Baseline Standard APIs to Know
 Coming Soon